adlnet/xAPI-Spec/xAPI.md

 - Signed Statements

 ###### 1.0.0 to 1.0.1
-Clarifcations and additional examples including:
+Clarifications and additional examples including:
 - Fixed various typos
 - Added additional examples in the appendices